A Guide to Golf Fitness for Average Golfers

 The Solution: Movement Patterns and Sequencing

 Rather than simply attempting to increase club head speed with loaded rotational core exercises, we first look at improving the efficiency of the golf swing itself.
 We do this by analyzing the swing and then prescribing movement pattern drills.
 This will not only increase club head speed, but also help golfers get more compression and better launch conditions.
 As we start to make significant progress in this area, we can then look at strength exercises to maximize the new, more efficient action.
-Below are a couple of the more basic movement pattern drills I use.

 The Issue: “I can’t swing it the way my coach wants me to”